-Policy GI4 demonstrates the Council's commitment to meet the relevant national requirements to conserve and enhance biodiversity, trees and woodlands.
+10.18 The preferred policy demonstrates the Council's commitment to meet the relevant national requirements to conserve and enhance biodiversity, trees and woodlands.
 It also recognises that where development is necessary it should not be at the expense of irreplaceable natural assets.

-Policy GI4 Biodiversity, Trees, Woodlands and Landscaping
+Preferred Policy Option 21 Biodiversity, Trees, Woodlands and Landscaping

-- 1) Development should result in a net gain of biodiversity value. - 2) The weight given to the protection of sites will be commensurate with their position in the hierarchy: - International - National - Regional - Local - 3) Development that would affect a Site of Special Scientific Interest, Local Nature Reserve, Local Wildlife Site or protected species under UK or European law, or identified as being in need of conservation by the UK Post-2010 Biodiversity Framework or the Hertfordshire Biodiversity Action Plan, will not be permitted where there is an adverse impact on the ecological, geological or biodiversity interests of the site, unless it can be demonstrated that: - a) The need for the development would outweigh the need to safeguard the biodiversity of the site, and where alternative wildlife habitat provision can be made in order to maintain local biodiversity; and - b) Adverse effects can be satisfactorily minimised through mitigation and compensation measures to maintain the level of biodiversity in the area. - 4) The following areas have been highlighted as key areas for biodiversity within the Hertfordshire Biodiversity Action Plan: - Mid Colne Valley - Whippendell Woods and Surrounds - River Chess Valley - 5) In the first instance development should seek to avoid impacts on designated sites and important habitats/species through sensitive design and consideration of alternatives.
-Proposals should seek to incorporate measures for biodiversity enhancement and Green Infrastructure delivery wherever possible. - 6) All development must conserve, enhance and, where appropriate, restore biodiversity through: - a) Protecting habitats and species identified for retention - b) Providing compensation for the loss of any habitats
+- 1) New Development should result in a net gain of biodiversity value.
+This must be measured through the use of the latest Defra Biodiversity metric. - a) The biodiversity metric should demonstrate an improvement in biodiversity units of 10% or more from the existing baseline value of the site.
+Development should apply the mitigation hierarchy to minimise or mitigate harmful effects on biodiversity.
+Mitigation and compensation measures must offset any losses in order to achieve the measurable net gain for biodiversity. - b) Where it is not possible to avoid or mitigate all impacts on site, an offsite Biodiversity Offset Agreement should be submitted to demonstrate that any off-site measures proposed seek to enhance local and nationally important priorities. - c) To ensure the long-term net gain, all development proposals should prepare a long-term monitoring and maintenance plan for biodiversity and habitat proposals for a minimum period of 30 years, including both on-site and off-site measures. - 2) The weight given to the protection of sites will be commensurate with their position in the hierarchy: - International - National - Regional - Local - 3) Development that would affect a Site of Special Scientific Interest, Local Nature Reserve, Local Wildlife Site or protected species under UK or European law, or identified as being in need of conservation by the UK Post-2010 Biodiversity Framework or the Hertfordshire Biodiversity Action Plan, will not be permitted where there is an adverse impact on the ecological, geological or biodiversity interests of the site, unless it can be demonstrated that: - a) The need for the development would outweigh the need to safeguard the biodiversity of the site: - b) Alternative wildlife habitat provision can be made in order to maintain local biodiversity; and - c) Adverse effects can be satisfactorily minimised through mitigation and compensation measures to maintain the level of biodiversity in the area.

-- c) Providing for the management of habitats and species - d) Maintaining the integrity of important networks of natural habitats, and - e) Enhancing existing habitats and networks of habitats and providing roosting, nesting and feeding opportunities for rare and protected species. - 7) Linked habitats are important in allowing species to adapt and respond to circumstances.
+- 4) The following areas have been highlighted as key areas for biodiversity within the Hertfordshire Biodiversity Action Plan: - Mid Colne Valley - Whippendell Woods and Surrounds - River Chess Valley - 5) In the first instance development should seek to avoid impacts on designated sites and important habitats/species through sensitive design and consideration of alternatives.
+Proposals should seek to incorporate measures for biodiversity enhancement and Green Infrastructure delivery wherever possible. - 6) All development must conserve, enhance and, where appropriate, restore biodiversity through: - a) Protecting habitats and species identified for retention - b) Providing compensation for the loss of any habitats (as a last resort) - c) Providing for the management of habitats and species - d) Maintaining the integrity of important networks of natural habitats, and - e) Enhancing existing habitats and networks of habitats and providing roosting, nesting and feeding opportunities for rare and protected species. - 7) Linked habitats are important in allowing species to adapt and respond to circumstances.
 Development must not result in fragmentation or isolation of wildlife habitats and should seek opportunities for habitat connectivity with the wider landscape. - 8) When granting permission for any proposals that include measures to improve biodiversity, the Council will impose conditions or seek planning obligations that secure the delivery of biodiversity gain in perpetuity.